Skip to content

 • narrow the target so Genie knows what you mean

-• keeping an IDE-side assistant aligned with FileMaker metadata
+• keeping an IDE-side agent aligned with FileMaker metadata

 • checking layout, table, and field details from the same machine